 Start by conducting a company-wide listening exercise, utilizing both quantitative and qualitative means.
 Start with internal benchmarking by taking a close look at your current reports, analyzing the data in your helpline and case manager.
 Zoom in and see what the data tells you, and where there are reporting gaps.
 Both the visible and invisible data here will help reveal areas for further investigations and communication efforts.
 Take a critical look at reporting categories and locations or teams where you aren’t receiving any reports, and examine both the possibility that there are genuinely no issues to report and that potential reports are being suppressed.

 Start by Asking the Obvious Questions First:

-After you’ve investigated your internal data, you can compare your reporting rates to other peer organizations using a benchmarking tool.
+After you’ve investigated your internal data in your helpline and case manager, you can compare your reporting rates to other peer organizations using a benchmarking tool.
 This external benchmarking is especially useful for newer ethics and compliance departments or for newer companies.
 See if your data is on-trend and if your report volume is in line with industry or geographic trends.
 You’ll first have to understand where these reports are coming from before you can understand and address the why.